 Whether you’re just starting out or have years of car selling experience, the best way to advance your career is to learn more about selling techniques, relationship-building strategies and negotiation tactics that actually work.
 While there aren’t any college degrees specifically tailored to car sales careers, there are plenty of training programs that can help you build a strong foundation in auto retailing.
 Even after you’ve landed a sales job, most dealerships offer professional development courses focused on real-world business skills.

-The Performance Development Center at JM&A Group is dedicated to building the next generation of auto sellers through hands-on, in-depth training tailored to the modern dealership.
+JM&A Group is dedicated to building the next generation of auto sellers through hands-on, in-depth training tailored to the modern dealership.
 Through our mini modules and webinars, car salespeople can learn key closing skills, effective interviewing practices, how to overcome customer objections and more.
-For those who are already working in car sales, the PDC also offers a comprehensive Skills for the Business Manager program that touches on the following learning areas:
+For those who are already working in car sales, JM&A Group also offers a comprehensive Skills for the Business Manager program that touches on the following learning areas:

 - Understanding customers’ needs and sources of buying resistance